positivepsycho/guangdi_myblog/docs/ml_checklist.rst

 10. Check the size and type of data (time series, sample, geographical, etc.).
 11. Sample a test set, put it aside, and never look at it (no data snooping!).

-三.
-Explore the data .
+3. Explore the data .
 -----------------------------------------------------------------------------------------------------

 Note: try to get insights from a field expert for these steps.